How trimming or removing trees protects you and your power

-Trees growing near power lines can cause outages and start fires, and if they become energized, they can injure or kill people.
-With gas lines, trees can interfere with routine maintenance surveys and their roots can damage the protective coating on the buried pipe.
+Trees growing near power lines can cause outages, create sparks and, if they become energized, can pose a serious safety hazard.
+With natural gas lines, trees can interfere with routine maintenance surveys and their roots can damage the protective coating on the buried lines.

-When a hazardous tree is identified, our operations team explains the risks to residents and municipalities and brings the tree down safely.
-We know how important trees are to our communities—we only remove trees and other vegetation when they pose a safety or reliability risk, or they interfere with the maintenance of our gas and electric systems.
+We know how important trees are to our communities—we only remove trees and other vegetation when they pose a safety or reliability risk, or they interfere with the maintenance of our natural gas and electric systems

-- Ensure the wires from the street to your house remain clear of vegetation growth.
-While FortisBC is required to maintain adequate power line clearance by removing or trimming trees that are too close to transmission and distribution power lines, property owners are responsible for maintaining trees near secondary power lines serving their premises.
+While we are required to maintain adequate power line clearance by removing or trimming trees that are too close to transmission and distribution power lines, property owners are responsible for maintaining trees near service lines serving their premises.

 4. Never attempt to prune trees near power lines yourself.